michelin/TorchSOM/README.md

 paper [PAPER ARTICLE AND LINK TO UPDATE](), @CONFERENCE @DATE.
 It provides an efficient and scalable implementation of **Self-Organizing Maps (SOMs)** using PyTorch, making it easy to integrate with deep learning workflows while benefiting from GPU acceleration.

-This is a test line after modifying repo location.

 ## Table of Contents